Nguyen Sports Medicine

 6. Graft Options -

-Graft options include the hamstring graft, the bone patella bone (BTB) graft, the quadriceps tendon, and a donor (cadaver) allograft.
-Please ask Dr. Nguyen about the pros/cons of each graft.
+Graft options include the hamstring graft, the bone patella bone (BTB) graft, the quadriceps tendon, or a donor (cadaver) allograft.
+Dr. Nguyen can perform any of the above graft options for you.

-6a - How are the 2 hamstring tendons (gracilis & semitendinosus) harvested?
+6a - How is hamstring tendon semitendinosus) harvested?

 Through a small incision at the front of the knee (see picture below).
-There are 2 remaining hamstring tendons (semimembranosus & biceps femoris) to strengthen during the rehabilitation phase.
+There are 3 remaining hamstring tendons (gracilis, semimembranosus & biceps femoris) to strengthen during the rehabilitation phase.

 7. What happens on the day of the surgery?